au2/blue-button-benchmark/README.md

 };
 ```

-Each entry contains two to four fields that can identify the entry in a list of entries.
-Patient can select an entry from a list based on these entries to see more details.
-As an example for allergies the summary fields are
+Each entry contains a small subset of fields ('summary fields') that patients can use to identify the entry in a list of entries.
+Patients can select an entry from a list based on these fields to see more details.
+For example `allergen_name`, `severity` and `status` is chosen as 'summary fields' for allergies
 ``` javascript
 var allergy_summary_schema = {
   allergen_name: String,